DJ0301/Roundup-wallet/README.md

 ## Getting Started

 To get started with Gullak, follow these steps:
+1. Please head over to the roundup-wallet folder in dj test.

-1. Run the script `npm run start-server` to start the server.
+2. Run the script `npm run start-server` to start the server.
-2. Start the app using `npm start`.
+3. Start the app using `npm start`.

 ## Contributing